-Roll a D6 each and add your respective current Agility scores.
+Roll a D6 each.
 No skill is used and you can't push the roll.
 The one who rolls highest, acts first.
 If it is a tie, leave it to chance (any unmodified die roll, keep rolling until the tie is broken).
 When both of you have acted the turn is over, and a new turn starts.
 The order of initiative is set for the entire conflict - you only roll initiative in the first turn.